 With the number of emails we receive, it seems like everyone is growing a Moringa Tree!
-One of the most common questions we receive is about the best time to plant moringa seeds (and how).
+One of the most common questions we receive is about the when to plant Moringa seeds (and how).

-The best time to plant moringa seeds depends on where you live.
+The best time to plant Moringa seeds is dependent on where you live.
 In tropical regions, Moringa can be grown year-round, as it thrives in hot dry temperatures.
-If not, and you experience some colder temperatures, the best time to plant your moringa seeds is late summer or early spring.
+If you experience some colder temperatures, the best time to plant your Moringa seeds is late summer or early spring.

 How To Plant Moringa Seed Pods Directly

 To grow a Moringa tree with the healthiest sapling, seed pods should be planted directly in sun light and loose soil in early spring.
 Soak the seed pods in water for 24 hours, remove the external white covering, and plant at 1-inch deep.
 Keep the soil moist, and you should have germination within 15 days.